sageserpent-open/modest-proposal/README.md

 Let's start with the spent nuclear fuel from the UK's existing fleet.
-This is actually a mixture of oxides, mostly uranium dioxide (UO2) with some plutonium dioxide (PuO2), various fission product oxides, the minor actinides in oxide form and some fission product elements that stay in metallic form.
+This is actually a mixture of oxides, mostly uranium dioxide (UO2) with some plutonium dioxide (PuO2), various fission product oxides, the minor actinides in oxide form and some fission product elements that stay in elemental form, either as metals or gases.

 This spent fuel can be subject to 'voloxidation', which is a very rough-and-ready form of reprocessing that breaks up the spent fuel (which is a brittle fused ceramic) into a fine powder.
 Unlike Purex, very little gets separated out here,